gogamarra/Automated-ELK-Stack/README.md

 Machines within the network can only be accessed and configured by **Jump-Box-Provisioner** VM.
 - **Jump-Box-Provisioner** Private IP Address is 10.0.0.4

--
-<ins>ELK Stack</ins> server externally facing can only accept requests for Kibana data via browser traffic and port 5601.
+<ins>ELK Stack</ins> server can only except external request for Kibana data via port 5601.

 <ins>Summary of Access Policies</ins>